OVERSEAS AND INTERNATIONAL STUDENTS

 All students who are not living with one or both parents are required to have a Melbourne-based guardian appointed by their parents before a place is offered.
 We can provide details of professional guardian companies for you to contact, if you do not have a suitable person in mind.

 Guardians must meet specific criteria and agree to particular responsibilities prior to being accepted.
-Full details will be sent to parents and guardians during the enrolment process.
+Full details will be provided during the enrolment process.

 Does my guardian need to have a valid WWCC?

 The Australian Government requires that all guardians possess a current Working with Children Check (WWCC) card.
 If you do not have a valid WWCC, you can complete an application online at: http://www.justice.vic.gov.au/workingwithchildren then finalise your application at a participating Australia Post retail outlet, by presenting your Application summary, proof of identity documents and a passport quality photo.